 Location: Southwest corner of Culliton Park (317 E Filbert St, Lancaster).
 The bin is inside the metal gate, directly behind the baseball diamond at Culliton Park.

-Co-Op Status: Still accepting new composters; Sign up for an orientation through Eventbrite.
+Co-Op Status: Accepting new composters; Sign up for an orientation through Eventbrite.

 Note: You may attend an orientation at any site, regardless of where you plan to compost.